shahnawazshariff/demo_project_jp/README.md

 2. List of all entities ranked in reverse order of settled amounts for a specific instruction date (date format yyyy-MM-dd) http://localhost:8080/outgoing/2019-08-18 (Please feel free to amend the date when testing)

-3. List of incoming total settled amount in USD for current date http://localhost:8080/outgoing/amount
+3. List of outgoing total settled amount in USD for current date http://localhost:8080/outgoing/amount

-4. List of incoming total settled amount in USD for specific date (date format yyyy-MM-dd) http://localhost:8080/outgoing/amount/2019-08-18
+4. List of outgoing total settled amount in USD for specific date (date format yyyy-MM-dd) http://localhost:8080/outgoing/amount/2019-08-18